michalis0/ML_dataiku/Day 2/README.md

 -----------------------------------
 ### **Step 1: Regression:**
 -----------------------------------
+We will try to predict the selling price of a house, given its characteristics (number of rooms, area, etc).

 - **a.** Please select your project: "Regression: Boston Housing Dataset".
 (If you did not manage to do the steps yesterday, please import the dataset [here](https://github.com/michalis0/ML_dataiku/blob/main/Day%202/Datasets/Regression/1_boston_housing_training_set.csv)).
 - **b.** To perform regression, select the dataset **"1_boston_housing_training_set"** and click on the **"Lab"** button (top right).